 What is diphtheria?

-A common childhood disease in the 1930s, diphtheria is an acute bacterial disease that can infect the throat (respiratory diphtheria) or the skin (skin or cutaneous diphtheria).
+A common childhood disease in the 1930s, diphtheria is a bacterial disease that can infect the throat (respiratory diphtheria) or the skin (skin or cutaneous diphtheria).
 While it can be caught from a child who is infected, it's very rare in the United States, thanks to the diphtheria vaccine.
 The Division of Infectious Diseases at Boston Children's Hospital provides comprehensive inpatient and outpatient care for children with diphtheria, including consultations for unusual infections.

 What causes diphtheria?

 The diphtheria bacterium can enter the body through the nose and mouth.
-However, it can also enter through a break in the skin.
+It can also enter through a break in the skin.
 It's transmitted from person-to-person by coughing or sneezing.
 After being exposed to the bacteria, it usually takes two to four days for symptoms to develop.